 If you would like additional inspiration on how or where to extend your holiday please call us on 01453 844400.
-Alternatively, you can download a range of extension information sheets on our website, at www.mountainkingdoms.com.

 There are many ways you can extend your holiday with Mountain Kingdoms: you could book extra nights at a hotel, travel to a different city, arrange a personal sightseeing tour or enjoy some other exciting activities.
 In fact whatever's available, we can help make it happen.
 We're happy to suggest ideas, provide quotes and make all the arrangements.
 We can also assist with flight and hotel upgrades.
 Just call us or email info@mountainkingdoms.com to make your holiday dreams come true.